anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In many cases only the list of manufacturers is known ahead of time, so at most the Registrar-Agent can show the X520SerialNumber to the (human) operator who may then attempt to confirm that they are standing in front of a device with that product-serial-number.
 The use of scannable QRcodes may help automate this in some cases.

-3. The CA used to sign the IDevID will be a manufacturer private PKI as described in {{?I-D.irtf-t2trg-taxonomy-manufacturer-anchors, Section 4.1}}.
+The CA used to sign the IDevID will be a manufacturer private PKI as described in {{Section 4.1 of ?I-D.irtf-t2trg-taxonomy-manufacturer-anchors}}.
 The anchors for this PKI will never be part of the public WebPKI anchors which are distributed with most smartphone operating systems.
 A Registrar-Agent application will need to use different APIs in order to initiate an HTTPS connection without performing WebPKI verification.
-The application will then have to do it's own certificate chain verification against a store of manufacturer trust anchors.
+The application will then have to do its own certificate chain verification against a store of manufacturer trust anchors.
-In the Android ecosystem this involved use of a customer TrustManager: many application developers do not create these correctly, and there is significant push to remove this option as it has repeatedly resulted in security failures.
-See {{androidtrustfail}}
+In the Android ecosystem this involves use of a customer TrustManager: many application developers do not create these correctly, and there is significant push to remove this option as it has repeatedly resulted in security failures (see {{androidtrustfail}}).

-4. The use of the Host: (or :authority in HTTP/2) is explained in {{?RFC9110, Section 7.2}}.
-This header is mandatory, and so a compliant HTTPS client is going to insert it.
-But, the contents of this header will at best be an IP address that came from the discovery process.
-The pledge MUST therefore ignore the Host: header when it processes requests, and the pledge MUST NOT do any kind of name-base virtual hosting using the IP address/port combination.
-Note that there is no requirement for the pledge to operate it's BRSKI-PRM service on port 80 or port 443, so if there is no reason for name-based virtual hosting.

-5. Note that an Extended Key Usage (EKU) for TLS WWW Server authentication cannot be expected in the pledge's IDevID certificate.
+Also note that an Extended Key Usage (EKU) for TLS WWW Server authentication cannot be expected in the pledge IDevID certificate.
 IDevID certificates are intended to be widely useable and EKU does not support that use.

 # History of Changes [RFC Editor: please delete] {#app_history}